Have you ever wondered what happens at a child’s eye test?

-As well as allowing any issues to be addressed early on, taking your child to the opticians from a young age can help make the experience part of the norm, ensuring they get into good habits.
+Keeping on top of your child’s eye health from an early age is so important.
+Taking your child to the opticians from a young age can help make the experience part of the norm, ensuring they get into good habits.
+It also allows any issues to be addressed early on.

 The best time to start coming for regular eye checks is around the age of two.
 However, if there is a family history of vision problems then it would pay to book in even earlier.

-Explain that they will need to sit in a big chair, and the lighting may be dimmed for some of the tests.
+Try to talk to your child in advance about why you’re coming for the appointment and what will happen.
+This will help arrive calm and confident about what to expect.
+Explain they will need to sit in a big chair, and the lighting may be dimmed for some of the tests.

 Dan explained: “The optometrist will be able to get lots of information from the parent or carer about what the child will and will not understand.
 For those children who can’t yet read letters, pictures of familiar objects can be used instead.
 These are specifically designed to replicate the same results as if they were reading the letters chart.